Treat Your Teeth and Avoid Too Many Halloween Sweets

 Excessive Halloween sweets can harm your teeth and cause decay.
 Be sure to watch how you are managing your teeth during the holiday by avoiding too many sweets.
-Dr. Rachel Moon and the team at Byers Station Dental in Chester Springs, PA can help you with a dental cleaning during the Halloween season to prevent any unnecessary harm to your teeth.
+The team at Byers Station Dental in Chester Springs, PA can help you with a dental cleaning during the Halloween season to prevent any unnecessary harm to your teeth.

 How Halloween candy can be scary for your teeth

 Halloween candies can hurt your teeth because they often contain high amounts of acids and sugar.
 These compounds can weaken the enamel on your teeth and can lead to cavities and even cracks or fractures that become deeper and potentially painful.

 Candies to avoid

 Our expert team at Byers Station Dental in Chester Springs wants you to look at the types of candies that might be harmful to your teeth in Byers, Ludwigs Corner, Eagle, Lionville, and Exton, PA.

 - Sour candies contain more acids than most other candies.
 They may also contain more sugars that stick on their surfaces, adding more harm to your teeth.

 - Anything that sticks to your teeth could cause harm because the sugar will move into deeper spots around your teeth.
 Gummies, taffy, and caramels are among the stickiest candies and should be consumed in low amounts.

 - Candies that stay in your mouth for longer amounts of time can add more sugar to your teeth.
 Lollipops and jawbreakers are among the most prominent ones.